-The Kentucky Justice and Public Safety Cabinet (JPSC) is the SAA for federal criminal justice grants in Kentucky.
-The JPSC coordinates diverse funding sources, including VAWA grants, to assure delivery of the most efficient and effective programs and policies.
-Within the JPSC, the Grants Management Division (GMD) is responsible for administration of VAWA subawards from application through closeout, as well as subrecipient monitoring and implementation of an annual competitive VAWA solicitation process.
+The Kentucky Justice & Public Safety Cabinet (KJPSC) is the State Administering Agency (SAA) for federal criminal justice grants in Kentucky.
+The KJPSC coordinates diverse funding sources, including VAWA grants, to assure delivery of the most efficient and effective programs and policy development.
+Within the KJPSC, the Grants Management Division (GMD) is responsible for administration of VAWA subawards from application through closeout, as well as subrecipient monitoring and implementation of an annual competitive VAWA solicitation process.

-As the SAA, the JPSC has sole discretion to determine which organizations will receive funds, and the amount of their awards, subject to the requirements of VAWA and the provisions of the United States Department of Justice (US DOJ), OVW programmatic and financial guidelines.
+As the SAA, the KJPSC has sole discretion to determine which organizations will receive funds, and the amount of their awards, subject to the requirements of VAWA and the provisions of the US Department of Justice (DOJ), Office on Violence Against Women (OVW) programmatic and financial guidelines.